nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 and the user chooses to take one picture only, continuous picture taking will be stopped, and then just one picture will be taken.

-To quit the guest science manager (after stopping SciCamImage and exiting the simulator), do:
+To quit the guest science manager (after stopping SciCamImage2 and exiting the simulator), do:

   ./gs_manager.sh stop